 We have partnered with Making Connections Walsall to deliver two “introduction to health and well-being in nature” courses for older Walsall residents experiencing loneliness or isolation.
-The importance of strong social networks, access to friends and family, and an active social life should not be underestimated.
-Those who lead happy and active social lives enjoy improved health and well-being than those who do not.

 To be eligible to take part in one of these free courses, participants must be a local resident of Walsall and be aged 60+.
 If you are not already registered with Making Connections Walsall you will be required to register with their free service to take part.